-Breech position (bottom first) is present in 3 to 4% of term pregnancies.
-Breech positioning is more common prior to term—25% are breech before 28 weeks, but by 32 weeks only 7% of babies are breech.
-The vast majority of breech babies in the U.S. are now born by planned C-section.
-The use of a safe procedure to help turn babies into a head-down position (aka cephalic position), may help reduce the C-section rate (Lannie and Seeds 2012).
+Breech position (bottom first) is present in 3% to 4% of term pregnancies.
+Breech positioning is common prior to term—25% are breech before 28 weeks, but by 32 weeks only 7% of babies are breech.
+The vast majority of breech babies in the United States (U.S.) are now born by planned Cesarean (Table 1).
+The use of a safe procedure to help turn breech babies into a head-down position (aka cephalic position) may help to lower the Cesarean rate (ACOG 2020).

 What is an external cephalic version?

 External = from the outside, cephalic = head first, version = turning

 An external cephalic version is when a care provider puts their hands on the outside of your belly and turns the baby, using either a forward or backward roll, into a cephalic (head-down) position.
 This is also called an ECV, version, or “hands to belly” procedure (ACOG 2020).

 We compiled some statistics from the Centers for Disease Control (Table 1).
 There were 150,678 breech babies in the U.S. during the year 2019, or 4% of all babies.
 Of these, 93.8% were born by Cesarean.
 The number of known breech births made up 11.8% of all Cesareans in 2019.

 Note: These statistics do not tell us how many of these were pre-term births or twin births.